-8. National safety research implications for speed limits
+8. National safety research

-A number of studies demonstrate the relationship between speed and road safety.
+Studies demonstrate the relationship between speed and road safety.
 Generally, higher speeds increase the likelihood of a crash and the likelihood that a crash will be severe or fatal.

 The NTSB 2017 report Reducing Speeding-Related Crashes Involving Passenger Vehicles summarizes the connection between speed and safety: